quintusdias/glymur/docs/source/introduction.rst

     >>> glymur.runtests()

 Many tests are currently skipped; in fact most of them are skipped if you are relying on OpenJPEG 1.5.1.
-But the important thing is whether or not any tests fail.
+But the important thing, though, is whether or not any tests fail.